Esukhia/teachingtibetan.com/docs/mediation/text-expressing-response-to-creative-texts.md

 <!-- div:right-panel -->

-> Can follow what is said, though they may occasionally have to ask for repetition or clarification if the discussion is rapid or extended.
-Can explain why something is a problem, discuss what to do next, and compare and contrast alternatives.
-Can give brief comments on the views of others.
+> Can give a clear presentation of their reactions to a work, developing their ideas and supporting them with examples and arguments.
+Can give a personal interpretation of the development of a plot, the characters and themes in a story, novel, film or play.
+Can describe their emotional response to a work and elaborate on the way in which it has evoked this response.
+Can express in some detail their reactions to the form of expression, style and content of a work, explaining what they appreciated and why.